rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 ::::

 Once this is done, you will **no longer be able to change your withdrawal address using the `set-withdrawal-address` command**.
-To change it, you will need to send a signed transaction to your minipool from the **new** withdrawal address.
+To change it, you will need to send a signed transaction to your minipool from its **active** withdrawal address (the one you just switched to).
 The Rocket Pool website has a function to help you do this, though currently only MetaMask is supported.